 Community Infrastructure Levy Plan Examinations and the role the Planning Inspectorate plays.

 The Community Infrastructure Levy is a levy that local authorities (referred to as ‘charging authorities’) in England and Wales can choose to charge on new developments in their area.
 The charging authority produces a document called a charging schedule which sets out the rate for their levy.
 It must undergo a public examination by an independent person before the charging authority can formally approve it.
 Unlike a local plan examination, the selection and appointment of the examiner is made by the charging authority.
-The Planning Inspectorate has experience in running such Examinations and the Ministry of Housing, Communities and Local Government considers that Planning Inspectors are well placed to carry out this work.
+The Planning Inspectorate has considerable experience in running such Examinations.

 Using the Planning Inspectorate to run the Examination